What is STEM?

 - make the UK a world-leader in science-based research and development.

-If you are thinking about your future, getting into STEM could be the best choice you could make at school.
+If you are thinking about your future, getting into STEM could be the best choice you could make.